 In a nutshell, UEFI (Unified Extensible Firmware Interface) is an evolvement over BIOS (Basic Input Output System), and it acts as a software interface between the operating system and platform firmware.
 Since HackBGRT only supports UEFI systems, you need first to find out if your computer is using UEFI or BIOS.

-Caution: Making changes to bootloader is a little risky, and it could make the system unbootable.
-Make sure you have a proper Windows Recovery Media if anything goes wrong.
+Caution: Making changes to the bootloader is a little risky, and it could make the system unbootable.
+Make sure you have proper Windows Recovery Media if anything goes wrong.
 Although the program provides an alternative to fix things but still it is good to have your own recovery media.
+We recommend those home users stay away from it; use it only if you know what you are doing.

 After you have saved the configuration file, a Paint window will open with the default splash image.
 Here you can draw your image or copy from another source and paste it here.
 Now make sure you save all the images in 24 Bit BMP format from Microsoft Paint.